serjek/haxe-react/doc/react-next.md

 `react.Empty` is an empty typedef, disabling state access/update on `ReactComponentOfProps`, and props access in `ReactComponentOfState`.

+#### Type constraints on `TProps` and `TState`

+React does not support non-objects (and also does not support arrays) as props or state for your components.
+Type parameters constraints have been added to ensure at compile time that you don't use unsupported types for `TProps` and/or `TState`.

 ## `ReactFragment`

 `ReactFragment` (in `react.ReactComponent` module) tries to be closer to react